MuhammadAlBarham/fpga/README.md

 # FPGA : Field-Programmable Gate Array Architectures

-These files was implemented by myself during summer semester in 2020.
+This repository has files was implemented by myself during summer semester in 2020.

+These files are :
+- Assignments' Codes.
+- Final Project Files.

 ## Dscription: